raphaelvdumas/OASES/README.md

 [OASES](https://tlo.mit.edu/technologies/oases-software-modeling-seismo-acoustic-propagation-horizontally-stratified-waveguides) is a general-purpose computer code developed by the [Massachusetts Institute of Technology](http://www.mit.edu/) for modeling seismo-acoustic propagation in horizontally stratified waveguides.
 It uses wavenumber integration combined with the Direct Global Matrix solution technique.

-**I ran into many issues installing the base package on Windows, so I created a portable, Windows-friendly edition of OASES to make it easier for others.**
+**I ran into many issues installing the base package on Windows and Ubuntu, so I created a portable, OS-friendly edition of OASES to make it easier for others.**

 ## Using OASES Portable Edition

-For ease of use, you can run OASES 3.1 directly on Windows by using the portable edition.
+For ease of use, you can run OASES 3.1 directly on Windows or Ubuntu by using the portable edition.
 Follow these steps:

 1. _Download_ the portable edition from the [release section](https://github.com/raphaelvdumas/OASES/releases/tag/v3.1.0).
-Choose the version corresponding to your operating system (32-bit or 64-bit).
+Choose the version corresponding to your operating system (64-bit Linux or Windows).

 2. _Extract_ the archive to a folder of your choice.

 3. _Update your PATH environment variable_ to include the `bin` folder from the extracted folder.

-This allows you to run any OASES module directly from `cmd` or `PowerShell` (e.g., `oast`, `oasr`, etc.) using the syntax provided in the [official documentation](https://github.com/raphaelvdumas/OASES/blob/master/OASES%203.1%20-%20User%20Guide.pdf).
+This allows you to run any OASES module directly (e.g., `oast`, `oasr`, etc.) using the syntax provided in the [official documentation](https://github.com/raphaelvdumas/OASES/blob/master/OASES%203.1%20-%20User%20Guide.pdf) (`cmd.exe` on Windows or the regular terminal on Ubuntu).

 **Warning**: For Windows, this portable edition is compute-only.
 You won’t be able to plot results directly.
 To plot your results, use the functions provided in the `third_party` folder with MATLAB or Python.